Uniform Sobolev estimates for Schr\"odinger operators with scaling-critical potentials and applications: Introduction and main results

+\begin{remark} When $V\in L^p$ with $\frac n2\le p\le \frac{n+1}{2}$, the existence of $R(\lambda\pm i0)$ in $\mathbb B(L^{\frac{2(n+1)}{n+3}},L^{\frac{2(n+1)}{n-1}})$ for each $\lambda>0$ was proved by \cite{IoSc}.
+The uniform estimate \eqref{corollary_KRS_1_1} in the high energy regime $\lambda \ge \lambda_0>0$ was obtained by \cite{GoSc} for the case when $n=3$, $V\in L^{3/2}\cap L^{r}$ with $r>3/2$ and $(p,q)=(4/3,4)$.
+Recently, \eqref{corollary_KRS_1_1} for $\lambda>0$ and $(p,q)=(\frac{2(n+1)}{n-1},\frac{2(n+1)}{n+3})$ was proved by \cite{HYZ} provided that $V\in L^{n/2}\cap L^{n/2+\ep}$ and $0\notin\mathcal E$ (note that, in this case, $\mathcal E\cap(0,\infty)=\emptyset$ as in Lemma \ref{lemma_absence_1}).
 Compared with those previous literatures, main new contributions of Theorem \ref{theorem_KRS_1} and Corollary \ref{corollary_KRS_1} are threefold.
 At first, we obtain the uniform estimates \eqref{theorem_KRS_1_1} and \eqref{corollary_KRS_1_1} with respect to $z$ or $\lambda$ in both high and low energy regimes, under the condition $\mathcal E\cap[0,\infty)=\emptyset$.
 This is an important input to prove global-in-time Strichartz estimates without any low or high energy cut-off.
 Next, the full set of uniform Sobolev estimates is obtained, while the above previous references considered the case $1/p+1/q=1$ only.
 In particular, \eqref{theorem_KRS_1_1} and \eqref{corollary_KRS_1_1} for $(p,q)$ away from the line $1/p+1/q=1$ seems to be new even under the condition \eqref{very_short_range}.
-Such ``off-diagonal" estimates play an important role in the proof of Strichartz estimates for non-admissible pairs and $L^p$-boundedness of the spectral multiplier $f(H)$ for a wider range of $p$ than that obtained by the ``diagonal" estimate on the line $1/p+1/q=1$.
+Such ``off-diagonal" estimates play an important role in the proof of Strichartz estimates for non-admissible pairs and $L^p$-boundedness of the spectral multiplier $f(H)$ for a wider range of $p$ than that obtained by the ``diagonal" estimate on the line $1/p+1/q=1$ (see Sections \ref{section_Strichartz} and \ref{section_multiplier}, respectively).
 Finally, we obtain the above results for large critical potentials $V\in L^{n/2,\infty}_0$ without any additional regularity or repulsive condition.
 Concerning $L^p$-$L^q$ boundedness of $R(z)$ for each $z\in \C\setminus [0,\infty)$, a similar result as Corollary \ref{corollary_KRS_2} was previously obtained by Simon \cite{Sim} for Kato class potentials.
-However, to my best knowledge, this corollary seems to be new for the present class of potentials.
+However, to our best knowledge, this corollary seems to be new for the present class of potentials. \end{remark}

-In this paper we also study several applications of Theorem \ref{theorem_KRS_1}.
-Let us first consider global-in-time estimates for the Schr\"odinger equation \eqref{Cauchy}.
+In this paper we also study several applications of the above resolvent estimates to the time-dependent problem, Harmonic analysis and spectral theory associated with $H$.

+We first consider global-in-time estimates for the Schr\"odinger equation \eqref{Cauchy}.
 Let $e^{-itH}$ be the unitary group generated by $H$ via Stone's theorem.
 For $F\in L^1_{\mathrm{loc}}(\R;L^2(\R^n))$, we define

 For $\psi\in L^2(\R^n)$ and $F\in L^1_{\mathrm{loc}}(\R;L^2(\R^n))$, a unique (mild) solution to \eqref{Cauchy} is then given by